 Validate the database.

-Important: We don't provide technical support for maintaining or tuning your relational database.
-Ensure that your project has access to a certified database administrator (DBA) to support your installation.
+Important: Alfresco does not provide technical support for maintaining or tuning your relational database.
+Ensure that your project has access to a certified database administrator (DBA) to support your Alfresco installation.

-Regular maintenance and tuning of the database is necessary.
-Specifically, all of the database servers that supports require at the very least that some form of index statistics maintenance be performed at frequent, regular intervals to maintain optimal performance.Important: Index maintenance can have a severe impact on performance while in progress, hence it needs to be discussed with your project team and scheduled appropriately.
+Regular maintenance and tuning of the Alfresco database is necessary.
+Specifically, all of the database servers that Alfresco supports require at the very least that some form of index statistics maintenance be performed at frequent, regular intervals to maintain optimal Alfresco performance.Important: Index maintenance can have a severe impact on Alfresco performance while in progress, hence it needs to be discussed with your project team and scheduled appropriately.

 Validate the operating system (OS).

-- Ensure that your chosen OS has been officially certified for use with Alfresco Content Services (refer to the supported stacks list for details).
+- Ensure that your chosen OS has been officially certified for use with Alfresco (refer to the supported stacks list for details).

-- We recommend that a 64-bit OS is used.
+- Alfresco recommends that a 64-bit OS is used.

 Validate and tune the JVM.

-Ensure that your chosen Java Virtual Machine has been officially certified for use witth Alfresco Content Services (refer to the Supported Stacks list for details).
+Ensure that your chosen Java Virtual Machine has been officially certified for use with Alfresco (refer to the Supported Stacks list for details).

 For information on configuring and tuning the JVM, refer to Tuning the JVM.